 Rinse hands and exposed forearms under warm running water for 10-15 seconds; apply soap/cleaning compound to wet hands; lather for 10-15 seconds, making sure you cover hands and exposed forearms, paying attention to under the fingernails; rinse under warm running water; dry hands with a single-use towel or hot air dryer.

 Any raw meat, seafood, poultry, or eggs can carry salmonella or other bacteria, so careful handling is required.
 These items should always be stored, handled, and prepared away from other food items.
 This includes keeping these foods away from sinks where vegetables or fruits will be washed and prepped.
-Every sink, surface, and kitchen tool need to be washed, sanitized, and dried properly.
+Every sink, surface, and kitchen tool needs to be washed, sanitized, and dried properly.
 Color-coding your cutting boards, kitchen tools, and prep areas is a great way to help stop cross-contamination.
 It's important to also keep an updated checklist of proper food safety guidelines and handling procedures, so employees are always prepared.
 Have an action plan in place in case of cross-contamination.

-Tips - Never thaw frozen foods on the counter—always do so in the refrigerator or under cold, running water.
+Tip - Never thaw frozen foods on the counter.
+Always do so in the refrigerator or under cold, running water.
 If thawing raw meat in the fridge, be sure to only store it on the bottom shelf so no drips can reach other foods.
 Better yet, keep a fridge designated for meats only.
 Do not marinate foods outside of the fridge.

 Food service businesses are favored feeding grounds for a variety of disease-carrying pests.
-While keeping your kitchen and food storage areas spotless and sanitized is a great first step in controlling pests, you might still end up with some unwanted and unpaying visitors.
-In addition to hiring a dedicated pest control service to keep your restaurant pest-free, here are a few more tips you can take to help keep pests away.
+While keeping your kitchen and food storage areas spotless and sanitized is a great first step in controlling pests, you might still end up with some unwanted visitors.
+In addition to hiring a dedicated pest control service to keep your restaurant pest-free, here are more tips you can use to help keep pests away.

 Tips - Cleaning and sanitizing should include hard-to-reach areas such as under the fridges and freezer, under the stoves, and in the forgotten corners behind cabinets and storage racks.
 Dumpsters and the surrounding area should be swept and organized to reduce possible nesting areas.
 Don't forget to check the floor drains for loose food particles.

 Nothing destroys a restaurant's reputation quite like a mix-up that causes a serious food allergy to flare up.
-It's more than a risk of an upset stomach—messing up an order for an allergic person can spell a hospital trip and even death.
+It's more than a risk of an upset stomach as messing up an order for a person with allergies can spell a hospital trip and even death.
 Avoid this frightening situation by keeping impeccable food safety guidelines for handling allergy-warning orders.
 That means you will need a separate food prep area where "The Big 8" never touch.
 This includes fish, soybeans, milk, eggs, tree nuts, peanuts, wheat, and shellfish.
 Storing your food allergy safety products in special bins will go a long way in preventing any accidental contamination.
 It also helps to have a food allergy procedure in place, just in case.